 If you’re managing a team of customer support representatives or outsourcing to a call center, you might often use a different approach to handle changes in call volumes that the holiday rush can bring.

-You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the extra number of callers.
+You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the increased workload.
 Ultimately, a precise measurement needs to be fulfilled first before these steps can be carried out.

 It can be tough to keep track of call activities, so using a call calculating software to analyze the movements is reasonable.
 With this, you will be able to forecast when calls will peak and therefore pattern the schedule of your staff to match the time when customers’ calls come in.

 If your monitoring program tells you that the estimated volume of calls for the coming holidays will exceed the volume that your representatives normally handle, you may need to hire part-time employees or partner with a backup call center.

 Know if the holiday peak hours will cover the normal break period so that you can adjust your staff’s schedules.
 This doesn’t mean that you should shorten or take away their added activities like training; you only need to move it a bit earlier, hold it several minutes after noon, or assign extra representatives during crucial hours.

 You can also base scheduling tactics on order deadlines, shipping schedules, and the billing notices of your brand to determine the call behavior and strategize your call routing.
 For example, if deliveries start arriving in the first week of December, you can expect that period to be filled with logistics-related queries.